Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Introduction

 The non-identical client class sets pose a significant challenge of huge variance in local training across different clients.
 As shown in Figure~\ref{fig:intro-matching}, one can view classification as a matching process between data representations and label representations in a latent space.
 Because of the non-identical client class sets, locally trained classifiers are more likely to operate in drastically different latent spaces.
 Moreover, when the class sets are non-overlapping, it is possible that the latent spaces at different clients are completely independent.
 This would result in inaccurate classification boundaries after aggregation at the server, making our setting more challenging than non-IID clients with identical client class sets.

-We propose a novel federated learning framework \our to better align the latent spaces across clients from both label and data perspectives as follows: \begin{enumerate}[nosep,leftmargin=*] \item[(1)] \emph{Anchor the label representations using label names}.
+We propose a novel federated learning framework \our, as shown in Figure~\ref{fig:method-overview}, to align the latent spaces across clients from both label and data perspectives as follows: \begin{enumerate}[nosep,leftmargin=*] \item[(1)] \emph{Anchor the label representations using label names}.
 We observe that the natural-language class names (i.e., label names) often carry valuable information for understanding label semantics, and more importantly, they are typically safe to share with all parties.
 Therefore, we break the classification model into a data encoder and a label encoder as shown in Figure~\ref{fig:method-overview}, and then leverage the label names as the common ground for label encoders.
-The server initializes the label encoder with pre-trained text representations, such as word embedding.
-The label encoder will be then distributed to different clients and updated alternatively with data encoders during local training and global aggregation, mutually regulating the latent space. \item[(2)] \emph{Connect the data representations via locally-unaware classes}.
-The representations given by the label encoder are representative of the classes.
-Their distances to the data samples in the latent space can tell how likely a sample belongs to a class.
-Therefore, we introduce regularization in a knowledge distillation manner.
-Specifically, as shown in Figure~\ref{fig:method-overview}, at each client, we first annotate local data based on their similarities with the representations of the locally-unaware classes, and then add another cross-entropy loss between the pseudo-annotations and the predictions by local models.
-Such regularization connects data encoders across different clients, so they have a better chance to be in the same latent space. \end{enumerate}
+The server initializes the label encoder with pretrained text representations, such as word embedding.
+The label encoder will be then distributed to different clients and updated alternatingly with data encoders during local training and global aggregation, mutually regulating the latent space. \item[(2)] \emph{Connect the data representations via anchors of locally-unaware classes}.
+During local training, we regard the global class representations as anchors and utilize data points that are close/far enough to the anchors of locally-unaware classes to align the data encoders.
+Specifically, as shown in Figure~\ref{fig:method-overview}, at each client, we annotate local data based on their distances to the anchors and add another cross-entropy loss between the pseudo-labels and the model predictions.
+Such regularization encourages the data encoders to reside in the same latent space. \end{enumerate}